grafana/grafana/docs/sources/dashboards/create-manage-playlists/index.md

 ### Edit a playlist

+1. Click **Dashboards** in the left-side menu.
+1. Click **Playlists** to see a list of existing playlists.
-1. In the playlist page, click **Edit playlist**.
-The Edit playlist page opens.
+1. Find the playlist you want to update and click **Edit playlist**.
 1. Update the name and time interval, then add or remove dashboards from the playlist using instructions in [Create a playlist](#create-a-playlist).
 1. Click **Save** to save your changes.

 ### Delete a playlist

+1. Click **Dashboards** in the left-side menu.
-1. Click **Playlists**.
+1. Click **Playlists** to see a list of existing playlists.
-1. Next to the Playlist you want to delete, click **Remove[x]**.
+1. Find the playlist you want to remove.
+1. Click **Delete playlist**.

 ### Rearrange dashboard order

+1. Click **Dashboards** in the left-side menu.
+1. Click **Playlists** to see a list of existing playlists.
-1. Next to the dashboard you want to move, click the up or down arrow.
+1. Find the playlist you want to update and click **Edit playlist**.
+1. Click and drag the dashboards into your desired order.
 1. Click **Save** to save your changes.

 ### Remove a dashboard

+1. Click **Dashboards** in the left-side menu.
+1. Click **Playlists** to see a list of existing playlists.
+1. Find the playlist you want to update and click **Edit playlist**.
-1. Click **Remove[x]** to remove a dashboard from the playlist.
+1. Click **[x]** on the name of the dashboard you want to remove from the playlist.
 1. Click **Save** to save your changes.

 ## Share a playlist in a view mode

 You can share a playlist by copying the link address on the view mode you prefer, and pasting the URL to your destination.

-1. From the Dashboards submenu, click **Playlists**.
+1. Click **Dashboards** in the left-side menu.
+1. Click **Playlists** to see a list of existing playlists.
-1. Next to the playlist you want to share, click **Start playlist**.
+1. Click the share icon of the playlist you want to share.
-1. In the dropdown, right click the view mode you prefer.
+1. Select the view mode you prefer.
-1. Click **Copy Link Address** to copy the URL to your clipboard.
+1. Click **Copy** next to the Link URL to copy it to your clipboard.

         Example: The URL for the first playlist on the Grafana Play site in Kiosk mode will look like this: